Azure/reliable-web-app-pattern-dotnet/workshop/4 - Reliability/README.md

             });
     });
     ```

 ## Next Steps

-Next up let's look at how to make sure our application stays secure in the [Part 5 - Security](../5%20-%20Security/README.md) module.
+Next up, let's look at how to make sure our application stays secure in the [Part 5 - Security](../5%20-%20Security/README.md) module.